redpesk-common/canbus-binding/docs/3-Plugins.md

 You can find a plugin template by installing the "rp-can-low-level-plugin-template" package.
 This package contains a json mapping file, a simple plugin header file and a CMake file for easy build.
+After installation, these files can be found in your /usr/share/doc/ directory.

 ## General Options